CS3219-AY2324S1/ay2324s1-assignment-6-g54/README.md

 This is minimum demo of headless chrome and selenium on container image on AWS Lambda

 This image goes with these versions.
-[These are automatically updated and tested everyday.](https://github.com/umihico/docker-selenium-lambda/actions)

 - Python 3.11.5
 - chromium 114.0.5735.0
 - chromedriver 114.0.5735.90